 Understanding these animals’ diets helps us better understand why they’re so ecologically important.
-In fact, many species help to control pest populations such as rats and mice, and snakes in general are far less dangerous to humans than what Hollywould and the media would have you believe.
+In fact, many species help to control pest populations, such as rats and mice, and snakes, in general, are far less dangerous to humans than what Hollywood and the media would have you believe.

 Let’s take a closer look at what snakes eat and their favorite prey!

 As we briefly touched on earlier, all species of snakes are 100% carnivorous.
 This means they never eat plant material like leaves or vegetables.
 To this day, scientists and researchers haven’t been able to find even a single species of snake that eats plants in any amount.
 There aren’t even any omnivorous snakes that occasionally eat plants.

 Snakes’ bodies simply aren’t designed to derive nutrients from plants.
 This is mostly due to these animals’ very short digestive tracts and the fact that they tend to swallow their prey whole without chewing even once.

 Plus, plants just don’t have enough calories to sustain them, even if they were able to digest them properly.
 A snake’s digestive tract is suited to eating very dense, high-calorie foods like small prey animals, and most snakes only eat once every few weeks or so as their meals slowly break down in their stomachs.

 Without the necessary gut bacteria to break down plants or any way to get enough calories out of them, snakes just don’t find plant material worth eating.

 So, what foods do snakes eat, then, if plants are off-limits?
 The answer is lots and lots of protein-rich prey animals (and sometimes their eggs, too)!

 What Snakes Eat: 10+ Foods On Their Menu